Fast Facts about Farmington, New Mexico

 505-599-1400

-At the very heart of Farmington you will find a beautiful system of trails nestled along the Animas River.
-Visitors can enjoy walking, running and biking along the trails and explore parks, playgrounds, the Riverside Nature Center and All Veterans Memorial year-round.
+At the very heart of Farmington, you will find a beautiful system of 8+ miles of trails nestled along the Animas River.
+Visitors can enjoy walking, running, and biking along the trails and explore parks, playgrounds, the Riverside Nature Center, and the All Veterans Memorial year-round.

 Animas River White Water Park